Perfect for DIY'ers, our floating bamboo click-lock floors just "click" together - no glue, no nails.

 Also known as snap lock or snap together bamboo flooring, our click lock bamboo floors are perfect for do-it-yourself'ers.
 You just cut the boards to the right size and snap them into place.
 No extra tools, virtually no clean-up, and no waiting for glue to dry.
 You can finish installing your floor on Saturday afternoon and host a party on Saturday night.

-Unlike most other engineered floors, our snap and lock bamboo floors can be re-finished 2-3 times.
+Unlike most other engineered flooring brands, our floors can be re-finished 2-3 times.
 Most other engineered floors have just a thin veneer of wood on top.
-Conversely, our engineered click bamboo floors have a durable and re-sandable 1/8-inch-thick wear layer of strand woven bamboo added to an industry-leading 3-ply, high-density fiberboard (HDF) core for extremely high dimensional stability.
+Conversely, our engineered floors have a thick wear layer of strand woven bamboo added to a multi-layer core for high dimensional stability.
 We have multiple styles of our click bamboo including Strand Woven Natural, Strand Woven Carbonized, and other stains, that can be used over concrete or plywood subfloors or in basements.
 These floors are also humidity friendly, so they work great in beach, lake or riverfront homes.
-(See installation instructions for humidity maintenance and details.)
+(See installation instructions for climate control recommendations.)

 Note that our click bamboo floors are as easy to take apart as they are to put together - just "unclick" the boards and you're done.

 Make sure the sub-floor you will be installing onto is clean, dry, structurally sound and level.
-When installing onto a concrete sub-floor, we strongly recommend using a moisture barrier.
+Don't install on existing carpet or padding unless it is firm and not compressible.
+When installing onto a concrete sub-floor you must use a 3 in 1 vapor barrier.
 Full installation instructions and recommendations can be found on our website.
-With just a few simple precautions, even the most inexperienced homeowner can install our engineered click bamboo floors!
+With just a few simple precautions, even the most inexperienced homeowner can install our floating bamboo floors!

 Below is a quick write-up of the two types of locking bamboo floors that are currently sold on the market.
 Please note that solid all-the-way-through locking bamboo flooring is only meant to be installed in very stable indoor environments, as extreme fluctuations in humidity can lead to issues with dimensional stability and increased risk of shrinkage.
 We also carry multiple engineered snap lock bamboo flooring styles.